davisdude/mlib/README.md

 - Example:
   - Checks whether circle 1, at ( 1, 1 ) and a radius of 1, and circle 2 at ( 2, 2 ) and a radius of 1 intersect.
 It does, at ( 2, 1 ), ( 1, 2 ).
     - `MLib.Circle.CircleIntersects( 1, 1, 1, 2, 2, 1 )`

+#####MLib.Circle.IsPointInCircle
+- Returns if the point is in the circle.
+- Synopsis:
+  - `MLib.Circle.IsPointInCircle( CircleX, CircleY, Radius, x, y )
+- Arguments:
+  - `CircleX`: Number.
+The x-coordinate of the center of the circle.
+  - `CircleY`: Number.
+The y-coordinate of the center of the circle.
+  - `Radius`: Number.
+The radius of the circle.
+  - `x`: Number.
+The x-position of the point being checked.
+  - `y`: Number.
+The y-position of the point being checked.
+- Returns:
+  - Boolean:
+	- `true` if the point is inside the circle.
+    - `false` if the point is not inside the circle.
+- Example:
+  - Checks if the point ( 0, 1 ) is inside a circle with a center of ( 0, 0 ) and a radius of 2.
+	- `MLib.Circle.IsPointInsideCircle( 0, 0, 2, 0, 1 )`

 ####MLib.Statistics
 Handles functions dealing with statisticsistics.